StoneShark/MancalaGames/README.md

 ## Overview ##

 Mancala Games only supports two row mancala games.
 Stores are optional and there are 50 or so other game parameters.
 Three computer players are provided: Negamaxer can only be used in games with alternating turns and is a slightly optimized version of the MiniMaxer.
-The Monte Carlo Tree Search works[^1] best for game in which it hard to configure the MiniMaxer scorer.
+The Monte Carlo Tree Search works[^1] best for games in which it hard to configure the MiniMaxer scorer.

 There are 3 ways to startup Mancala Games: